textninja/textninja.github.io/posts/2022-01-03-custom-react-native-textinput.md

 <section>
 <div class="max-width-wrapper" markdown="1">

-I had so much fun using React Native for yesterday's challenge that I decided to stick with it, this time diving a little deeper into UI design by creating a custom text input.
+I had so much fun using React Native for <a href="2022-01-02-build-and-run-reactive-native-app.md">yesterday's challenge</a> that I decided to stick with it, this time diving a little deeper into UI design by creating a custom text input.

 This plan for this text input is to have it enforce formatting and add a few visual bells and whistles.
-I may try a few different types of custom inputs, but one, for example, could display a specially formatted dollar sign before any numbers that are entered.
-While I could certainly build such a thing in a web context, I understand there to be styling quirks in React Native which are inherent to the environment components run in, so this could be a real challenge.
+I may try a few different types of custom inputs, but one of the inputs should display a specially formatted dollar sign before any numbers that are entered.
+While I could certainly build such a thing in a web context, there are styling quirks in React Native which are inherent to the environment components run in, so this could be a real challenge.

 I should mention up front that I will make no attempt to build something that is cross platform.
-I expect the styling to get a little hacky, so the text input needs to work in iOS only, although I will take a screenshot in the Android simulator for comparison purposes.
+I expect the styling to get a little hacky, so the text input needs to work in iOS only, although I will take a screenshot of the final input in the Android simulator for comparison's sake.

 What I'll be going for, to start, should resemble this sketch, where the parts emphasized are added automatically: